missinglink/mikrotik-openvpn-client/README.md

 ssh admin@192.168.88.1 ip firewall nat add chain=srcnat src-address=192.168.88.0/24 out-interface=myvpn action=masquerade
 ```

+## Finished!

 That's it! your external traffic should now be routed through the VPN.

-Hope that helps someone :)
+If this readme helped you out please star the repo; github stars are like crack cocaine to software developers :)

 ## Credits / Resources